vivekanand-vr/profileHarbor/README.md

 * Update the maven project and build
 * Configure database connection details in "application.properties"
 * Configure server port number and context path
 * Run as "Spring Boot Application"

+### To run the tests:
+- The `in.main.tests` package contains several test classes for each layer.
+- Select a class and run as -> Junit test